victormanuelfrancodev/circularmenu/README.md

 - Full customization of colors, sizes, and behaviors.
 - Ability to adjust the distance of the smaller circles from the central circle.
 - Central circle with customizable circular buttons.
-- Two animation styles: bouncing and rotating.
+- Three animation styles: bouncing, rotating, orbit.
 - Complete customization of colors, sizes, and behaviors.
 - Toggle animations with a simple boolean.
+- Add images in the items
+- Fixed big details! 🙇🏾

 ## Installation